- Editor Rating

 - Leaddigits or Leadlinks

-If you want those features, or some other more advanced features, you’ll be looking at one of the pricier plans detailed below:
+If you want those features, or some other more advanced features, you’ll be looking at one of the pricier plans which start $48/month (billed annually).

 Should you use Leadpages to build your landing pages?